 When performing internal network tests further attacks are possible.
 These typically focus on intercepting and manipulating traffic between network devices.
 These attacks can be quite simple, such as sniffing for plaintext credentials.
 Or it can be more complex, such as SMB relay attacks against Active Directory infrastructure.
 Attacks of this nature tend to be extremely effective, often leading to full network compromise.

 Any weaknesses discovered are comprehensively tested.
 This allows us to determine not only the original attack vector and its impact, but also any defence-in-depth measures that may be put in place to prevent similar attacks in the future.

 What Is A Network Penetration Test?

-Network Penetration Testing will typically uncover a wide range of issues.
+Network Penetration Testing will often uncover a wide range of issues.
 This depends on how much information the tester is given before the test.
-If the tester is supplied with full access to the network, the range of findings will be both deeper and wider.
+For example if there are any specific goals the test must achieve.
+Additionally, supplying the tester with full access to the network will lead to a deeper and more detailed test.

-Findings could include the location of malware, the discovery of weak or default passwords.
-Systems that are unpatched or poorly configured.
-Confidential data that is not properly secured.
-These are all reported in an easy-to-understand report along with a clear, non-technical management summary and actionable recommendations.
+Our team uncovers findings that include the location of malware and the discovery of weak or default passwords.
+Also we find systems that are unpatched or poorly configured.
+Most importantly, we identify confidential data that is not properly secured.
+Findings are presented in an easy-to-understand report along with a clear management summary with advice on how to fix.